trisfaizal/Marketing-Site/_customers/engine_yard.md

     The Developers were able to quickly set up this interface by using [Jekyll blogging](http://docs.cloudcannon.com/editing/blogging/)."
     image_path: /img/customers/engine_yard/collections.png
   - name: Staging Environment
-    description: "Engine Yard uses CloudCannon as their staging environment which has reduced the number of servers they need to maintain and simplified their deployment process."
+    description: "Engine Yard uses CloudCannon as their staging environment.
+This has reduced the number of servers they need to maintain and simplified their deployment process."
     image_path: /img/customers/engine_yard/staging.png
   - name: External Hosting
-    description: "Being an application hosting company, Engine Yard naturally wanted to use their own servers to host their sites.
+    description: "As an application hosting company, Engine Yard naturally wanted to use their own servers to host their sites.

     With CloudCannon they could keep their existing build script which pulls in the source files from GitHub."